topshed/RPi_8x8GridDraw/README.md

 ### Getting started

 1. Run startx then open a terminal window.
 2. Run 8x8grid.py.
 This will detect which kind of HAT you have and run the appropriate sub-program ( 8x8grid-unicorn for UnicornHat) or 8x8grid-sense.py (for Sense HAT).
-You can, of course, just run either one directly.
+If you are using a Unicorn PHAT, type 'y' when asked and 8x8grid-unicornphat will be run. .
+You can, of course, just run either program directly.

 This Python program uses pygame and the Sense/UnicornHAT APIs to create and edit single frames or multi-frame animations.
 The animations can be exported as Python code or a single frame can be saved as an 8x8 png.